cloudfoundry/bosh-azure-cpi-release/src/bosh_azure_cpi/README.md

   Default value is 3.

 * `load_balancer` (optional)
   which [load balancer](https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/) the VMs should belong to.
 You need to create the load balancer manually before configuring it.

+* `security_group` (optional)
+  which [security group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) to apply for all VMs that are in this resource pool.
+Default to the security group specified by default_security_group in the global CPI settings unless a security group is specified on one of the VM networks.
+The security group can be specified either on a resource pool or on a network.

 ### Network options